industrial-edge/qr-code-scanner/docs/Implementation.md

 ### Accessing input events

 Using an USB QR Code Scanner in Linux the Scanner is mounted to the generic input event interface located in /dev/input/.
 In this application example the python-evdev library is used to read the input events of the Industrial Edge Device.
-The evdev interface passes events generated in the kernel directly to userspace through character devices typically located in the mentioned /dev/input/ folder.
+The evdev interface passes events generated in the kernel directly to user space through character devices typically located in the mentioned /dev/input/ folder.

 The python-evdev libray can be used in your python script by importing evdev: *import evdev*